30. Self-Hatred

 Ostjuden

-Davis Trietsch (1870 – 1935), who had participated as an American delegate to the First Zionist Congress, founded the Jüdische Verlag, an important Zionist publisher in Berlin and Cologne, with a group that included Martin Buber, Chaim Weizmann, and others, shortly before the fifth Zionist Congress in 1902.
+At the Fifth Zionist Congress in 1901, Herzl offered his warm support for the creation of Jüdische Verlag, an important Zionist publisher in Berlin and Cologne, with a group that included Martin Buber, Chaim Weizmann, and others.
 The aim of the publishing house was to publish the spiritual, cultural, literary, and artistic heritage of the Jewish people throughout history as a basis for the spiritual-cultural renaissance of the Jewish people.
 The idea had received Herzl’s warm support at the Fifth Zionist Congress (1901).
-That same year, with Leo Winz (1876 – 1952), Trietsch founded Ost und West (“East and West”), the first German-language cultural magazine dedicated only to Jewish topics.
+That same year, Leo Winz (1876 – 1952) amd Davis Trietsch (1870 – 1935), a founder of the Verlag, founded Ost und West (“East and West”), the first German-language cultural magazine dedicated only to Jewish topics.
 Between 1907 and 1914, some pages of the magazine were used by the Alliance Israélite Universelle to publish their communications.
 One of the main concerns was to introduce the culture of the new Eastern European Jewish immigrants, known as Ostjuden, to the assimilated German Jews, who perceived negatively, in conformity with the usual anti-Semitic stereotypes.

 Jewish elites in the West, who had assimilated the secular principles of the Enlightenment, following from the influence of the Haskalah, were committed to their nations, and concerned with displays of Jewishness and Jewish nationalism, and were prone to echo mainstream stereotypes about the poverty, filthiness and superstitiousness of the Ostjuden, or Eastern Jews.[46]
 The large-scale pogroms swept through Russia from 1881 to 1884 coincided with burgeoning influx of the displaced rural poor into cities.
 The waves of immigration stirred xenophobic reactions in countries to the west, and they were looked down upon by the assimilated the Jewish middle-class for their backwardness.[47]
 The Ostjuden were described by Joseph Roth, in The Wandering Jews (1926–27), about the plight of the Jews refugees who fled to the West from Lithuania, Poland and Russia in the mid-1920s, wrote, “They sought shelter in cities and towns where most of them had never been and, unfortunately, where they were made despicably unwelcome.”[48]